Q – Will we be able to have our own food and water bottles at the Aid Stations during each stage?

 - Recommended Bike: Exploro Race

 - Wheels: Easton wheels

 - Bars: Easton bars

 - Gears: Shimano GRX (1x or 2x if you are strong)

 Q – How difficult will the course be?

 A – Keep in mind the BCBR Gravel Explorer is meant to be fun and challenging for both recreational riders and professionals.
 That said BCBR, coming from its mountain bike roots will undoubtedly add some gnar to its take on ‘Gravel’.
 Overall the daily courses will be shorter than one day events, with a focus on challenging terrain (i.e. Lets go find some really fun stuff to ride, appropriate for Gravel, but maybe challenging up and down) but taking into consideration each day in combination to create the total overall experience.

-While the pro’s may be out for 3 hours (on longer days 100Km +) – the majority of racers will be 4 hours (on longer days, 100km+ ).
-With the ebb and flow of days (Day 1 and 4 are shorter, Day 2,3 and 5 are longer) there is room to rest, push hard, catch your breath and if you have done all that right, push hard to the finish line on day 5 and celebrate – so choose your bicycle weapon with yourself, the terrain, the course and your ambition in mind.
+While the pro’s may be out for 3 hours – the majority of racers will be 4 hours.
+With the ebb and flow of days, there is room to rest, push hard, catch your breath and if you have done all that right, push hard to the finish line on day 5 and celebrate – so choose your bicycle weapon with yourself, the terrain, the course and your ambition in mind.